-Artistic images of the Blessed Mother of Jesus, as portrayed in different cultures and historical periods, have been part of world history for centuries.
-Below are a few examples.
-The various images […]
+Artistic images of the Blessed Mother of Jesus, as portrayed by different cultures within historical periods, have been part of world history for centuries.
+Below are a few examples of these images.
+The […]

 In the June 22, 2020 issue of Newsweek an on-line article by Aila Slisco reported some statements by political activist Mr. Shaun King.
 She states: “He [King] also remarked that stained glass […]